anshulShende/Google-Facebook_Replica/README.md

 ------------------------------------
 Steps :

-1. Open the "google.html" file.
+1. Open the "goo.html" file to open the Google search Engine.
 2.Click on Search button to access the "Facebook" login page.
 3.The Facebook page can be directly accessed using "web.html" file.